lisajamhoury/simple-peer-wrapper/README.md

 `serverUrl` the serverUrl of the signaling server you wish to connect to.
 This is mandatory for a successful connection.

-`debug` turns on additional logging. defaults to false.
+`debug` turns on additional logging.
+Defaults to false.

-`simplePeerOptions` exposes the options available when creating a new webRTC peer connection via simple-peer.
-See [simple-peer documentation](https://github.com/feross/simple-peer#peer--new-peeropts) for more.
+`simplePeerOptions` exposes the options available when creating a new WebRTC peer connection via simple-peer.
+See [simple-peer documentation](https://github.com/feross/simple-peer#peer--new-peeropts) for more info.

 Note!
-This library sets the `initiator` and `stream` options automatically.
+This library sets the peer connections's `initiator` and `stream` options automatically.
 Overriding them with simplePeerOptions could break your application.

 If you'd like to add your own STUN/TURN servers you can do so with simplePeerOptions as follows: